pauldsherrill/homework-4/Assets/README.md

 ## Usage

-To acces my website visit

-Once you arrive you will see the form where you can submit a username, title, and content.
+Once you arrive to my website you will see the form where you can submit a username, title, and content.

 ![alt text](./emptyform.png)